fititnt/chatops-wg-infra/README.md

 some open source software using containers, setup some integrations with external services to abstract complexity and then do free support for some coworkers who are testing on experimental projects aiming real world usage.
-They debug problems and expend way more time than would not be acceptable be proposed as tested inovation on our daily work.
+They debug problems and expend way more time than would be acceptable for us to propose be tested on our companies or clients: the usage would be near bleeding-edge as a product or service even if the underline technologies are ready for use in production or it depends of knowledge beyond scope of desired for who do DevOps, but depends on our help to be archived.
+At the end we have not only experience on new usages as our DevOps roles, but these coworkers are willing to help we push innovation to our companies or clients.

 ## Overview

 <!--
-TL;DR: a [virtual machine is used  configured to run docker containers](logbook/chatopswg.sh) -->
+TL;DR: a [virtual machine is used  configured to run docker containers](logbook/chatopswg.sh)

 ### Shortcuts